 Afternoon in California: the perfect setting for nighttime in Kenya!

-Dark Helmet told them to comb the desert so they’re combing it.
+Dark Helmet told us to comb the desert, so we’re combing it.